Service tokens

-A service token is a credential that authenticates API requests to Hook0 on behalf of your organization.
-Unlike user credentials that require interactive login, service tokens are designed for automated systems and programmatic access.
+A service token authenticates API requests to Hook0 on behalf of your organization.
+Unlike user credentials (which require interactive login), service tokens are for automated systems and scripts.

 - Service tokens authenticate non-interactive API requests